piotrniepolak/watchtower2/replit.md

 ## Recent Changes

-### June 22, 2025 - COMPLETED: Eliminated All Fallback Data and Fixed Global Intelligence Center Article Parsing
+### June 22, 2025 - COMPLETED: Removed All Fallback Data and Enhanced Key Developments Extraction

 **System Enhancement - AUTHENTIC DATA ONLY:**
-- **Completely eliminated all fallback, mock, and hypothetical data** from defense and pharmaceutical intelligence generation
+- **Removed all fallback data generation mechanisms** ensuring key developments come only from fresh source content each time
-- **Enhanced article parsing to reject any content containing "hypothetical", "Not available", or "[Example URL"** ensuring only authentic sources are used
+- **Enhanced key developments extraction** to use only information directly from authentic source articles
-- **Fixed parsing errors** that were treating individual words as separate articles by implementing strict validation
+- **Eliminated createKeyDevelopmentsFromArticles fallback function** that was creating artificial content from article titles
-- **Removed broken generateSourceUrl function** and all fallback URL generation that caused system failures
+- **Updated prompting to require specific bullet-point format** for key developments from source content
-- **Added comprehensive content validation** to ensure only real articles with authentic URLs are processed
+- **Implemented strict authentic-only policy** with no synthetic content generation when sources don't provide adequate information

 **Technical Implementation:**
 - Enhanced parseExtractedArticles() to validate authentic content and reject mock data before processing